tylernford/cocina_build/content/shop/shirt-gold.md

 shipping_weight: "439.52"

 ---
 The back of this Limited Edition BLACK Cocina shirt features a 9.5" silk screened reproduction of the label's character dial.
 The front is a centered chest print featuring the saying "I hate running but I love tacos".
+The back features a small centered print featuring the Cocina 214 logo.

 The Canvas Bella Tee is a unisex essential and fits like a well-loved favorite, featuring a crew neck, short sleeves and designed with superior combed and ring-spun cotton.